aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 This set of constraints makes it possible to control the ranges of numeric values in the parsed graph.

-For example, the following profile uses these constraints to limit the range of values that are valid for the elements a defined for a RAML Array type:
+For example, the following profile uses these constraints to limit the range of values that are valid for the elements defined for a RAML Array type:

  File: *./examples/example4/profile.yaml*
  ```yaml